giraffekey/xylo/README.md

 xylo generate art.xylo --width 800 --height 800
 ```

-If you code is valid, you should see an image output to `art.png`!
+If your code is valid, you should see an image output to `art.png`!